Switch business energy

 Your current supplier will receive a notification of your business energy switch.
 There are three scenarios where your supplier can object to the proposed transfer:

+Your broker or new supplier will provide you with a switching date.
 We recommend that you take a closing meter reading on the switching date to let your old supplier know the final reading so they can produce an accurate final bill.

 Your new supplier will use the same readings to commence their invoicing.